Swallows and Amazons (1974 film): Production

 The film was shot on location in the Lake District National Park in Cumbria during the summer of 1973.
 Actual locations were used to recreate the fictional lake in Arthur Ransome's novel.
 In April 2010, the dinghy named Swallow in the film was bought by a group of enthusiasts who restored her to sailing condition.

 Release

 EMI distributed the film in the UK in 1974.

 Home media

-The film has been made available on video, both in VHS and DVD, in the UK, but is not readily available in the USA and elsewhere.
+The film has been made available on video, both in VHS and DVD, in the UK, but is not readily available in the US and elsewhere.